julien-boudry/Condorcet/README.md

 #### Related projects / They use Condorcet
 * From August 2014: [Condorcet.Vote](http://www.condorcet.vote) Web services to create and store online Condorcet election.
-Including intérractives and collaborative features.
+Including interactives and collaborative features.
 It is based in large part on this project, and uses the library as a real election manager for computing, storage & stats.
 * [Mahler-S2-BlindTest-Condorcet
-](https://github.com/julien-boudry/Mahler-S2-BlindTest-Condorcet) (french interface) Web wrapper to compute and show result for classical music blind challenge with the Condorcet Class full potential (can also be used and adapted for any elections).
+](https://github.com/julien-boudry/Mahler-S2-BlindTest-Condorcet) (French interface) Web wrapper to compute and show result for classical music blind challenge with the Condorcet Class full potential (can also be used and adapted for any elections).
-Look like the examples provided here, but better : [Gustav Mahler blind listening test](http://classik.forumactif.com/t7244-ecoute-comparee-mahler-2e-symphonie-la-suite)
+Look like the examples provided here, but better: [Gustav Mahler blind listening test](http://classik.forumactif.com/t7244-ecoute-comparee-mahler-2e-symphonie-la-suite)

 ---------------------------------------
 ## How to use it?

 _I have undertaken and continues to undertake efforts to reform and improve the documentation.
-Thereof is not yet satisfactory plainement nor perfectly updated.
+Thereof is not yet satisfactory and perfectly updated.
 Your help is welcome!
-Consider reading the functional examples that are very explicit, test your even the entire function package, and especially to ask questions!_

 ### Condorcet Wiki Manual